 A good nonprofit will be wholly dedicated to its mission.
 With that in mind, you shouldn’t blindly allocate all of your funds to your mission.
 You need to set aside funds to fine-tune your hiring process.

 Even though the upfront cost may seem wasteful or unnecessary, it will benefit volunteer organizations in the long run.
 You should screen volunteers, from board members to hands-on workers, to ensure they are suited for their jobs.
-You can do so by getting a background check for anyone who comes onto your team.
+You can do so by getting a background check for volunteer or anyone who comes onto your team.

 In the best interest of the people you’re helping, you need to hire the right staff.